 WordPress Simple Membership Add Members Manually shows you how to add new members to your site manually.

-Latest News: I have changed the whole tutorial.
+Latest News: I have added more information to the tutorial.

 There are times when you might have a list of members you wish to add to your site manually.
 The following instructions shows you how to add new members to your site manually without having to register the members via the front page registration form.
 These instructions are very simple to follow.

 Note: When you create an account manually from the admin end and later you want the user to pay for a subscription, make sure the user logs into his/her account then pay for the subscription using the subscription button created inside the plugin.

 If you want you can also import members from a CSV file.
 Click on the following URL simple-membership-bulk-import-member-data-csv-file to learn more.

 WordPress Simple Membership Plugin Add Members Manually